opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

 ```
     Then implement this by calling, ` oc apply -f blockchain/route.yaml `

   5. In order to provide a frontend UI for our polkadot blockchain, we need to deploy an image of the [substrate-front-end-template](https://github.com/substrate-developer-hub/substrate-front-end-template).
 To accomplish this, we've cloned the above repo and added a [Dockerfile](../substrate-front-end-template).
-The below script
+The below simple script represents the innards of the Dockerfile for the UI Viewer is made to statically point to the deployed and running blockchain.

 ```js
 FROM node:alpine